Semicocycle discontinuities for substitutions and reverse-reading automata: Toeplitz sequences and Toeplitz shifts

-We say that the sequence $\bfx$ is {\em Toeplitz} if $\Aper(\bfx)=\emptyset$.
-It can be shown that a minimal shift $(X,\sigma)$ is Toeplitz if and only if contains a Toeplitz sequence.
-Note that a substitution shift may be Toeplitz, but its fixed points are not necessarily Toeplitz sequences, as the following example shows. \begin{example} Recall the period-doubling substitution $\theta$ from Example \ref{pd intersection example}.
+Note that a substitution shift may be Toeplitz, but its fixed points are not necessarily Toeplitz sequences, as Example \ref{pd_ex} shows.

+\begin{example} Recall the period-doubling substitution $\theta$ from Example \ref{pd intersection example}.
+We will show that the unique right-infinite fixed point for $\theta$ is a Toeplitz sequence, but neither of the bi-infinite fixed points for $\theta^2$ are Toeplitz.
 A minimal reverse-reading automaton that generates the period-doubling sequence $\bfx$ with states as $\theta_i\in\mathcal A^{\mathcal A}$ is the following: